rgrannell1/mchof/README.md

 * **mcAll**: check if a predicate is true for all elements in a list
 * **mcOne**: check if a predicate is true for one element in a list
 * **mcHalf**: check if a predicate is true for exactly half the elements in a list
+* **mcFolf**: applies an associative binary operator to a list, with an initial value